jessicaribeiroalves/devmarket/README.md

 **Describe your project’s models in terms of the relationships (active record associations) they have with each other.**
 See answer above also.

 Between the six tables our models utilises several types of relationships: one to one, one to many, and polymorphic relationships.
-Ratings to projects is an one to one relationship.
-Most relationship are one to many.
+Ratings to projects is a one-to-one relationship.
+Most relationship are one too many.
 And polymorphic relationship was implemented for images to users but is polymorphic.

-*The rationale for why we used this models and set these relationships*
+*The rationale for why we used these models and set these relationships*
 1. We wanted to keep Users in 1 table and divide it according to user types (client/business and developer) as it's simpler and for both user types - there is common fields and functions and little customisation.
 Keeping it as 1 table also ensures that we only need 1 user ID per project ID, whereas were we to create 2 separate tables - then we'd need 2 user IDs per project and this adds 1 extra layer of complexity
 2. We separated the Projects and Products tables  - taking into account extensibility principles as we would be looking to add more products in the future
-3. We created separate tables for Ratings and Bids to allow for customisation (e.g. only client can give ratings, only developer can make bids etc.)
+3. We created separate tables for Ratings and Bids to allow for customisation (e.g., only client can give ratings, only developer can make bids etc.)
 4. Image model currently is associated to the User model as 1 user type (developer) can upload images to their profile.
-We made this Image model Polymorphic also for extensibility (e.g. associating to other models like Project model), and keeping it as polymorphic also gives us more flexibility
+We made this Image model Polymorphic also for extensibility (e.g., associating to other models like Project model), and keeping it as polymorphic also gives us more flexibility

 **Provide your database schema design.**